 - Think of something completely new that students can do to observe the Day of Concern!
 Get really creative!

-Send your ideas to us so we can put the best ones up on the website.
-Even if you do only one of the things on this list, you will have done a lot!
+Please send your ideas to us so we can share them on the website.
+Even if you've only done one thing, you will have contributed so much.